illinois-cs241/assignment-docs/deadlock_demolition.md

 *   Attempting to visualize your code or diagram it in certain cases can sometimes be a huge aid and is highly recommended!

 **ANYTHING not specified in these docs is considered undefined behavior and we will not test it** For example, calling drm_destroy on a locked drm.
-Doing the same thing on a pthread_mutex_t is is undefined behavior, and is for drm's as well.
-We will not test undefined behaviors.
+Doing the same thing on a pthread_mutex_t is is undefined behavior, and is for drm's as well. _We will not test undefined behavior_.